sgeorgi/socket_sqrt/Readme.md

 a socket server on port 8000.

 Open another terminal and connect to the server with `telnet localhost 8000`.
 You can now type in arbitrary integers and get the square root back.
-Type in 0 to exit the session.
+Type in 'exit' to exit the session.

 Stop the socket server with ctrl-c